argoproj/argo-cd/docs/operator-manual/notifications/templates.md

 ## Functions

-Templates have access to the set of built-in functions, plus the functions of the [Spring](https://masterminds.github.io/sprig/) package
+Templates have access to the set of built-in functions such as the functions of the [Sprig](https://masterminds.github.io/sprig/) package

 ```yaml
 apiVersion: v1